thomd/family-photos/README.md

 Remove all images which are already on the backup drive (using md5 hash):

+    ./photo-tools --duplicates photos /path/to/archive/folder

 Remove images which are very similar (using ...):

-    ./
+    ./remove-duplicates.py --images photos

-Remove images which are slightly similar using a webapp (using ...):
+Manually remove images which are slightly similar using a webapp (using ...):

+    ./find-image-duplicates.py --images photos --threshold 10

 ## Distribute into 'year/month' folders